brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 [TOC]

-> This tutorial is a follow on from [Python Encryption and Decryption with PyCryptodome](/blog/post/python-encryption-and-decryption-with-pycryptodome/) which covers a high level view of the usage of the Python PyCryptodome library.
+> This tutorial is a follow on from [Python Encryption and Decryption with PyCryptodome](/blog/post/python-encryption-and-decryption-with-pycryptodome/) which covers a high-level view of the usage of the Python PyCryptodome library.
 If you have already read this, there will be a bit of duplicate reading but I recommend at least skimming just in case you miss something.

 ## What is AES and GCM Mode?
 [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES) is a fast, secure and very popular block cipher that is commonly used to encrypt electronic data.
 AES has three different block ciphers: _AES-128_ (128 bit), _AES-192_ (192 bit) and _AES-256_ (256 bit) - each cipher is named after the key length they use for encryption and decryption.
 Each of these ciphers encrypt and decrypt the data in 128-bit blocks but they use different sizes of cryptographic keys.

 AES supports many different "modes".
 Modes are the internal algorithm used to encrypt data; each mode can potentially have different inputs and outputs but they always have a single input for data to encrypt and a single output for encrypted data along with an input key.

 [_GCM_](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is a mode of AES that uses the [CTR (counter) mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) to encrypt data and uses Galois mode for authentication.
 Aside from the CTR mode which is used to encrypt the data, Galois mode authentication allows us to check at the end of decryption that the message has not been tampered with.
-GCM is well known for it's speed and that it's a mode that it's patent-free.
+GCM is well known for its speed and that it's a mode that it's patent-free.

 In this tutorial, I'll be using an implementation of AES in [PyCryptodome](https://pycryptodome.readthedocs.io/en/latest/) to encrypt strings and files.
 Many modes are supported [by this implementation of AES](https://pycryptodome.readthedocs.io/en/latest/src/cipher/aes.html), including CBC, CFB and GCM which we will be using.
 I chose PyCryptodome as it is well documented and is similar to an older package _PyCrypto_ that died a while ago.